goncamateus/CCI/README.md

-# CCI
+# Cracking the coding interview
-Cracking the coding interview --> my resolutions
+Some of them, mine, some of them, Gayle's